dctx-team/Routex/examples/function-calling.md

   }
 }

-// 使用示例
+//
-async function calculatorExample() {
+async function calculatorExample {
-  const userQuestion = "What is 156 multiplied by 47, and then add 392?";
+  const userQuestion = What is 156 multiplied by 47, and then add 392?;

   const response = await callClaude({
     tools: calculatorTools,
     messages: [{ role: 'user', content: userQuestion }] });

-  // 处理可能的多次工具调用
+  //
   while (response.stop_reason === 'tool_use') {
     for (const block of response.content) {
       if (block.type === 'tool_use') {